xiaoyuehai/DITES/README.md

 > *The software, hardware and materials distributed under this license are provided in the hope that it will be useful on an **'as is' basis, without warranties or conditions of any kind, either expressed or implied; without even the implied warranty of merchantability or fitness for a particular purpose**.
 See the Solderpad Hardware License for more details.*

-> *You should have received a copy of the Solderpad Hardware License along with the ODIN HDL files (see [LICENSE](LICENSE) file).
+> *You should have received a copy of the Solderpad Hardware License along with the DITES HDL files (see [LICENSE](LICENSE) file).
 If not, see <https://solderpad.org/licenses/SHL-2.0/>.*

 DITES is a **dual-core** TEE SoC based on a Reduced Instruction Set Computer-V (RISC-V).
-The key features of our FPGA-NHAP are as follows.
+The key features of our DITES are as follows.

 **(a)** a **fully isolated multi-level** bus architecture based on a lightweight RISC-V processor with an integrated **crypto core** supporting Secure Hashing Algorithm-1 (SHA1), Advanced Encryption Standard (AES), and Rivest–Shamir–Adleman (RSA), among which RSA can be configured to five key lengths (192, 256, 512, 1024, and 2048 bits).